greatman/legendarybot/README.md

 - Show the current status of a Warcraft Realm (!server)
 - Give the current price of the WoW token (!token)

+## Initial Bot configuration

+To be able to work properly, the bot needs 3 things from you:

+1. Your Region ```!setserversetting WOW_REGION_NAME US/EU```
+2. Your WoW Realm ```!setserversetting WOW_SERVER_NAME Arthas``` (Arthas is an example)
+3. Your Guild Name ```!setserversetting GUILD_NAME YourGuildName```

+Congrats!
+The bot is now configured for your server.

+## Permissions

+Legendarybot have several Admin commands.
+To be able to run those admin commands, you need one of the following conditions:
+1. You need the Admin role on your server
+2. You need the ```legendarybot-admin``` role

+Without one of those conditions, you are only allowed *public* commands.

 ## How to compile

 To compile Legendarybot, simply have JDK 8 & Maven installed and run the following command at the root of the project